camunda/camunda-docs-manual/content/reference/deployment-descriptors/tags/job-executor.md

 menu:
   main:
     identifier: "descriptor-ref-job-executor"
-    parent: "descriptor-ref"
+    parent: "descriptor-ref-tags"

 ---

-The job executor tag is used to configure the job executor and can be placed in the [bpm-platform.xml](ref:#descriptors-bpm-platformxml) file.
+The job executor tag is used to configure the job executor and can be placed in the [bpm-platform.xml]({{< relref "reference/deployment-descriptors/descriptors/bpm-platform-xml.md" >}}) file.

-## Example
+# Example

 The following example shows a job executor XML snippet: